mllamazares/vulncov/README.md

 ## Features
 - Shows which test cases reach each SAST finding, making it easier to analyze and test the scenario. 🎯
 - Calculates the percentage of coverage between the vulnerability and the executed lines.
 Ideally, all lines flagged by SAST should be executed. 📏
-- Generates JSON output with key Semgrep fields, including the `fingerprint`, making it easier to compare and correlate findings. 🔗
+- Generates JSON output with the most relevant Semgrep fields, including the `fingerprint`, making it easier to compare with the original results if needed. 🔗
 - Allows excluding Semgrep rules using regex. 🚫
 - Lets you run Semgrep and coverage scans or use existing results if you’ve already run the tools. 🃏
 - Currently supports Python (more languages [coming soon](#TODO)!). 🐍